 After achieving this remarkable feat, Canada went on to produce 11 straight budget surpluses.
 This allowed our northern neighbors to reduce their federal debt from 80% of GDP to 45%.
 Further demonstrating how quickly good policy can turn things around, the provinces enacted similar measures.
 Most of them also moved to balanced budgets or surpluses within just three years, though in the case of Ontario it took five years.
 However, that was still one year ahead of schedule (pronounced “shh-edule”, of course).
 By contrast, even Congressman Paul Ryan’s allegedly bold goal to balance the US budget will take decades to attain.

 One of the recurring themes from The Canadian Century is the concept that not all taxes are created equal.
 Some have a much more negative impact on economic activity than others.
 This totally resonates with me and it’s why I believe estate taxes should be our version of the VAT.
 However, I would concede that possibly a combination of the two might be necessary and desirable.
+Then things Voluntary Disclosure and Mandatory Disclosure for corporations can confuse things even more when it comes to taxes.

 Most of all, I have tremendous respect for what has worked in the real world and within a country so similar to our own.
 By the way, in case you think that Canadians universally supported these rational reforms as they were first enacted, consider how similar our northern friends are to us.
 They are every bit as fractious as we are.
 There was a cacophonous chorus of extreme Keynesians (those who believe government spending should never be cut) who predicted Canada’s grand experiment would be an abject failure.
 Yet, despite all those who were sure that downsizing government would do the same to their growth rate, Canada’s economy grew at 3.3% per year versus the developed-world average of 2.7%.
 Notwithstanding Canada’s undeniable success, should we decide to follow in its footsteps, be prepared for folks like NY Times columnist Paul Krugman to wax apocalyptic.
 Come to think of it, given his forecasting track record, that would be a good thing.